univention/univention-corporate-server/doc/manual/user-management/umc.rst

    * - Attribute
      - Description

-   * - E-mail address(es)
+   * - Email address(es)
-     - Additional e-mail addresses can be saved here.
+     - Additional email addresses can be saved here.
 These are not evaluated by the mail server.

        The values of this attribute are stored in the LDAP attribute ``mail``.
-       Most address book applications using an LDAP search function will search for an e-mail address by this attribute.
+       Most address book applications using an LDAP search function will search for an email address by this attribute.

    * - Telephone number(s)
      - This field contains the user's business phone number.